folukefalana/LITA-Capstone-Project-1/README.md

 ### Data Sources
 The primary source of Data used for this project is Data Sale.csv and this is open-source data that can be freely downloaded from open source online such as Kaggle or Fred or any other data repository site.
 ### Tools Used
-- Microsoft Excel for Data cleaning, Analysing and Visualisation
+- Microsoft Excel
+  1. For Data cleaning
+  2. For Analysing
+  3. Visualisation
 - SQL - Structured Query Language for querying of Data
 - PowerBI for Data modeling
 - GitHub  for Portfolio Building.